dsanson/termpdf/README.md

 -------------

 This only works on OS X because iTerm 2 is only available on OS X.
 Support for inline images was added in iTerm 2.9.
-So, at least for now, that means you will need to install [the beta test release or a nightly build].

 A previous version of the script tried to support X11 using `w3mimgdisplay`.
 That got complicated and it didn't work, so I removed it.
 I'd be happy to add